stevecj/pyurll/README.md

 ### Fragment Part and Fragment
-The Fragment Part is the portion of the URL that is used by the client to identify a location within content after receiving it in a response.
+The Fragment Part is the portion of the URL that is used by the client to identify a location within content after receiving  content in a response.
 It is the part of the URL starting with "#" and continuing to the end of the URL string.

-The Fragment is the portion of the Fragment Part following the initial "#".
+The Fragment is the portion of the Fragment Part after (not including) the "#".

 In other contexts, an Fragment Part or Fragment may often be referred to as an Anchor or a Hash.